-Oregon PSR has joined over 75 groups in endorsing Measure 101.
-This coalition includes doctors, nurses, healthcare advocates, hospitals and local businesses, and individuals.
+Oregon PSR has joined over 160 groups in endorsing Measure 101, a coalition that includes doctors, nurses, healthcare advocates, hospitals, local businesses, and more.
 Join us in supporting health care for all Oregonians.

 What is Measure 101?

-A Yes outcome preserves new funding by assessments passed by the Legislature in 2017, on insurers and providers, to pay for Oregon’s part of Medicaid expansion (OHP expansion) and premium stabilization in Exchange plans.
+A Yes outcome preserves new funding by assessments on insurers and providers, passed by the legislature in 2017, to pay for Oregon’s part of Medicaid (Oregon Health Plan, or OHP) expansion and premium stabilization in exchange plans.

 Those assessments will raise between $200 million and $300 million per year through 2020.
 Each Oregon dollar pulls down 9 Federal matching dollars.

-A No outcome could cost the Oregon budget as much as $5 billion per biennium and force over 300,000 Oregonians off of OHP.
+A No outcome could cost the Oregon budget as much as $5 billion per biennium and force over 300,000 Oregonians off of the Oregon Health Plan.

 Why does Oregon PSR Support Measure 101?

 Everyone should have access to healthcare that they can afford.
-Measure 101 brings us closer to that than ever before: we believe that healthcare should be a right, not a privilege.
+We believe that healthcare should be a right, not a privilege, and Measure 101 brings us closer to that than ever before:

-Thanks to funding through Measure 101, all children in Oregon will keep access to healthcare.
+Thanks to funding through Measure 101, all children in Oregon will keep access to affordable healthcare.

 This law protects healthcare for 350,000 Oregonians and reduces premiums for another 210,000.

-Communities that would be most impacted by the repeal of Measure 101 are the most disproportionately impacted by environmental toxins/degradation and climate change: low-income communities, communities of color, and children.
+Communities that would be most impacted by Measure 101 not passing are the most disproportionately impacted by environmental degradation and climate change: low-income communities, communities of color, and children.

-OHP expansion cuts would disproportionately affect communities of color, rural communities, lower income working people, and people with disabilities and seniors who are dually eligible for Medicare and Medicaid.
+OHP expansion cuts would disproportionately affect communities of color, rural communities, lower income working people, and people with disabilities and seniors who are eligible for both Medicare and Medicaid.

-Success of No campaign would make Oregon less healthy and unjustly increase the burdens of ill health and financial costs of health care on marginalized and vulnerable populations.
+Failure to pass Measure 101 would make Oregonians less healthy, unjustly increasing the burdens of ill health and higher health care costs on marginalized and vulnerable communities.

 Measure 101 ensures healthcare for all Oregon children, including undocumented children.
-The groups advocating for repeal, such as Oregonians for Immigration Reform, are affiliated with white supremacy and xenophobia.
+The groups advocating against Measure 101, such as Oregonians for Immigration Reform, are affiliated with white supremacy and xenophobia.